Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 National autonomy

-Validation outside member countries
+Validation in non-member countries

 Morocco